Web scraping with JavaScript and Node.js (Guide for 2024)

 2. File structure

-Before we jump into some code examples, it's important to understand the basic file structure we can expect to see after running the npx crawlee create my-crawler command and choosing a starting template for our project.
+Before we jump into code examples, it’s important to understand the basic file structure you’ll get after running the npx crawlee create my-crawler command and selecting a starting template.
+The templates come with a lot of boilerplate code, saving you the hassle of setting everything up from scratch.

 To promote code modularity, the crawler logic is split between two files, main.js and routes.js.
 Once you run your scraper, the extracted data will be automatically stored as json files in the datasets directory.